crybot/linformer/typst/main.typ

 each sequence in the batch has produced an EOS token.

 == Implementation <implementation>
-The Transformer and Linformer models have been implemented using PyTorch `2.5.0a0+872d972e41` following the details presented in
-@vaswani2017 and @linformer2020.
-Inspired by PyTorch's and Hugginface's APIs, we adopted a compositional approach to model definition that allows to easily swap attention mechanisms between Transformer architectures created using a general backbone structure.
+The Transformer and Linformer models were implemented using PyTorch `2.5.0a0+872d972e41` following the details presented in @vaswani2017 and @linformer2020.
+Inspired by PyTorch's and Hugginface's APIs, we adopted a compositional approach to model definition that allows to easily swap attention mechanisms between Transformer architectures created using the same general backbone structure.

 On top of the standard Transformer, a series of useful wrappers have been implemented that allow the model to transparently tokenize input strings, embed tokens, apply positional encodings and produce output token distributions.